Chevy Cruze 2016-2019: pros and cons, common problems

-The 2016-2019 Chevy Cruze is a stylish roomy fuel-efficient compact car.
-It comes as a front-wheel drive sedan or hatchback that was added for 2017.
+The 2016-2019 Chevy Cruze is a stylish, roomy, fuel-efficient compact.
+It comes as a sedan or hatchback.

 2018 Chevrolet Cruze.

 The interior is nicely finished and offers a modern infotainment system.
-The Cruze comes with the 1.4L turbo Ecotec engine.
-A rare super fuel-efficient 1.6L Diesel engine was added for 2017.
+The Cruze comes with the 1.4-liter turbo Ecotec engine.
+A rare super fuel-efficient 1.6-liter diesel engine was added for 2017.

 - Sleek looks, roomy stylish interior.